 And don’t forget to plant flowers!
 Many annual flowers you can add to the garden will attract pollinators and beneficial insects that help nurture and protect your crops.
 Some will grow and bloom in just 60 to 75 days.
 Quick-growing annual flowers add beauty and diversity to your garden, and many provide critical root exudates for your soil.

-Here’s what you can start sowing in Florida in July.
+Here’s what you can start sowing in July in Florida, as well as other Gulf Coast states in the U.S>

 South Florida (Zones 10 to 11)